DV

 Quick verdict

-VGT (Vanguard Information Technology ETF) and XLK (Technology Select Sector SPDR Fund) are both quarterly-pay dividend ETFs, but they take different approaches.
+VGT (Vanguard Information Technology ETF) and XLK (State Street Technology Select Sector SPDR ETF) are both quarterly-pay dividend ETFs, but they take different approaches.

-They track different benchmarks: VGT is linked to Basket (Vanguard Information Technology ETF holdings) while XLK tracks Technology Select Sector Index, which means their performance drivers differ.
+They track different benchmarks: VGT is linked to a basket of Vanguard Information Technology ETF holdings while XLK tracks Technology Select Sector Index, which means their performance drivers differ.

 Deep dive